 - Ask for a discount: Many home security companies will offer free installation if you sign a contract for a certain length of time, but it never hurts to ask if they have any extra deals going on!
 Remember, they want to get your business, so don’t be afraid to push for ways to save.

 - DIY: The more installation you do on your own, the less you spend out of pocket.

 - Call your insurance agent: Many homeowners’ insurance companies offer premium discounts for adding a home security system.
 Ask your agent if you qualify, and it may offset that monthly monitoring fee!

-Home security costs: The bottom line
+Home security pricing: The bottom line

 Despite the best efforts of police, when it comes to burglaries in the United States, plenty go unsolved every day, forcing homeowners to file insurance claims to recoup their losses.
 But even insurance payments can’t make up for the loss of priceless family heirlooms or the discomfort that comes with knowing your home was violated.

 Take a look at the list above and see where you can pinpoint ways to save.
 Whether you can DIY or take on a long term contract – the spots where you can cut costs will depend entirely on your own situation.
 While home security costs can add up, the peace of mind that comes with knowing your home is safe can be invaluable.

 This article has been reviewed and approved by Officer Banta.

 Officer Banta is the official SecurityNerd home security and safety expert.
 A member of the Biloxi Police Department for over 24 years, Officer Banta reviews all articles before lending his stamp of approval.
 Click here for more information on Officer Banta and the rest of our team.